Alex-Alen/API-Endpoint/README.md

 4. Start the server\
 `npm start`\
-The server should start on the port specified in the .env file (default is 7000).
+The server should start on the port 3000.

 **Database**\
 The project is already set up with a link to the MongoDB database, so you don't need to worry about database connectivity.
 You can start using the database right away without needing to import the sample data manually.